 I have decided to repost some of my old blog posts from the distant past when I was working as a School Librarian.
 Kids do the funniest things and I really enjoyed working in a school.
 Posts may be edited from the original blog.
 So this is part of a series from my old Batty Librarian Blog…

 This time it’s about trade unions.
 I work in a school library as the librarian.
-I am at risk from idiot children saying something inapropriate because they think it’s funny.
-There are some stupid kids in our school as well as extremely bright ones – but then there are different levels of stupidity.
+I am at risk from children saying something inappropriate because they think it’s funny.
+There are all sorts of kids in our school as well as extremely bright ones – but then there are different levels of daftness.

 I was witness to this last year.
 My assistant asked a child to stop reaching behind the desk.
 The child kept picking up pens, notepads, literally anything movable and playing with them.
 She was finding it hard understanding personal space I think.
 Anyway, the girl put her hand out with that annoying look that says “what you gonna do about it?”